commotum/4D/4 Dimension Attention.md

 ### Abstract

-Despite substantial progress across numerous cognitive benchmarks, large language models and other transformer-based architectures have consistently fallen short in tasks involving spatial reasoning and perception such as tic-tac-toe, ?
+large language models and other transformer-based architectures have notech numerous cognitive benchmarks, large language models and other transformer-based architectures have consistently fallen short in tasks involving spatial reasoning and perception such as tic-tac-toe, ?
 The ARC Challenge, Sudoku, .
 The root of this persistent limitation is architectural: modern transformers inherently encode information as linear, strictly one-dimensional sequences.

 Overcoming this constraint requires embeddings that move beyond purely temporal indexing.
 Instead, embeddings must inherently encode the intrinsic relationships between space and time.
-By generalizing two-dimensional Rotary Positional Embeddings (RoPE) to four-dimensional Minkowski Space-Time Embedding Rotors (MonSTERs), the artificial flattening step, which necessarily discards vital geometric and relational information[^3], is eleminated.
+By generalizing two-dimensional Rotary Positional Embeddings (RoPE) to four-dimensional Minkowski Space-Time Embedding Rotors (MonSTERs), the transformer's artificial flattening requirement, which necessarily discards vital geometric and relational information[^3], is eleminated.
 These structural—not positional—embeddings remove the blinders that previously constrained transformers' capacity to handle inherently multidimensional information.

 Simply put, MonSTERs provide Transformers with a built-in ability to simultaneously perceive, reason about, and generalize across both spatial structures and temporal sequences—without sacrificing their established computational advantages.